digitalshoeb/COVID-19_Data_Exploration_Project/README.md

 Project Overview

-This project is the first in a four-part data analyst portfolio series designed to showcase technical proficiency in exploratory data analysis (EDA)
+This project is designed to showcase technical proficiency in exploratory data analysis (EDA) .
-.
 Using a global COVID-19 dataset, the project utilizes Microsoft SQL Server to uncover trends in infection rates, mortality statistics, and vaccination progress across various countries and continents
 .
 The final output includes a series of saved SQL Views intended for later visualization in Tableau .